multiscale/muscle3/docs/source/fortran_api.rst

     :p integer err_code: An error code output (optional).
     :p character err_msg: An error message output (allocatable, optional).

+.. f:function:: LIBMUSCLE_Instance_get_setting_with_default_as_character(self, name, default_value, err_code, err_msg)

+    Returns the value of a character-valued model setting, or a default value.

+    This function works like :f:func:`LIBMUSCLE_Instance_get_setting_as_character`,
+    but if no setting with the given name exists, it returns the provided ``default_value`` instead of raising an error.

+    If the setting exists but is not of type character, then ``err_code`` will be set to ``LIBMUSCLE_bad_cast``.
+See :f:func:`LIBMUSCLE_Data_as_logical`
+    for an example of error handling.

+    MPI-based components may call this function at any time within the reuse loop, in any or all processes, simultaneously or not.

+    :p LIBMUSCLE_Instance self: The instance to get the setting from.
+    :p character name: The name of the setting to retrieve.
+    :p character default_value: The value to return if the setting does not exist.
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r value: The setting's value, or the default value.
+    :rtype value: character

+.. f:function:: LIBMUSCLE_Instance_get_setting_with_default_as_int8(self, name, default_value, err_code, err_msg)

+    Returns the value of an integer-valued model setting, or a default value.

+    This function works like :f:func:`LIBMUSCLE_Instance_get_setting_as_int8`,
+    but if no setting with the given name exists, it returns the provided ``default_value`` instead of raising an error.

+    If the setting exists but is not of type integer, then ``err_code`` will be set to ``LIBMUSCLE_bad_cast``.
+See :f:func:`LIBMUSCLE_Data_as_logical`
+    for an example of error handling.

+    MPI-based components may call this function at any time within the reuse loop, in any or all processes, simultaneously or not.

+    :p LIBMUSCLE_Instance self: The instance to get the setting from.
+    :p character name: The name of the setting to retrieve.
+    :p integer default_value: The value to return if the setting does not exist (kind=LIBMUSCLE_int8).
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r value: The setting's value, or the default value (kind=LIBMUSCLE_int8).
+    :rtype value: integer

+.. f:function:: LIBMUSCLE_Instance_get_setting_with_default_as_real8(self, name, default_value, err_code, err_msg)

+    Returns the value of a real-valued model setting, or a default value.

+    This function works like :f:func:`LIBMUSCLE_Instance_get_setting_as_real8`,
+    but if no setting with the given name exists, it returns the provided ``default_value`` instead of raising an error.

+    If the setting exists but is not of type real, then ``err_code`` will be set to ``LIBMUSCLE_bad_cast``.
+See :f:func:`LIBMUSCLE_Data_as_logical`
+    for an example of error handling.

+    MPI-based components may call this function at any time within the reuse loop, in any or all processes, simultaneously or not.

+    :p LIBMUSCLE_Instance self: The instance to get the setting from.
+    :p character name: The name of the setting to retrieve.
+    :p real default_value: The value to return if the setting does not exist (kind=LIBMUSCLE_real8).
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r value: The setting's value, or the default value (kind=LIBMUSCLE_real8).
+    :rtype value: real

+.. f:function:: LIBMUSCLE_Instance_get_setting_with_default_as_logical(self, name, default_value, err_code, err_msg)

+    Returns the value of a logical-valued model setting, or a default value.

+    This function works like :f:func:`LIBMUSCLE_Instance_get_setting_as_logical`,
+    but if no setting with the given name exists, it returns the provided ``default_value`` instead of raising an error.

+    If the setting exists but is not of type logical, then ``err_code`` will be set to ``LIBMUSCLE_bad_cast``.
+See :f:func:`LIBMUSCLE_Data_as_logical`
+    for an example of error handling.

+    MPI-based components may call this function at any time within the reuse loop, in any or all processes, simultaneously or not.

+    :p LIBMUSCLE_Instance self: The instance to get the setting from.
+    :p character name: The name of the setting to retrieve.
+    :p logical default_value: The value to return if the setting does not exist.
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r value: The setting's value, or the default value.
+    :rtype value: logical

 .. f:function:: LIBMUSCLE_Instance_list_ports(self)

     Returns a description of the ports of this instance.